MDAffanMafia/legit_scan/README.md

 # legit_scan
-# Image Recognition Project
+# Legit Scan - Image Recognition Project

-This project is designed for image recognition using a deep learning model.
-It can detect whether an uploaded image is counterfeit or genuine.
+Legit Scan is an image recognition project that uses a deep learning model to detect whether uploaded images are counterfeit or genuine.

 ## Table of Contents